 How to arrange a funeral

 Not sure where to start?
-From choosing a burial or cremation to working out costs and deciding where to have it, read our complete guide
+From choosing a burial or cremation to working out costs and deciding where to have it, read our complete guide on how to arrange a funeral.

 There have been cases when families have taken legal action against a personal representative